metabase/metabase/docs/dashboards/filters.md

 ## Connecting a filter to dashboard cards

-Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though for each filter widget you add, you'll need to tell Metabase which column Metabase should filter for each card.
+Dashboard filters apply across all [dashboard tabs](./introduction.md#dashboard-tabs), though for each filter widget you add, you'll need to tell Metabase which column the filter should update for each card.

 Click on a card's dropdown menu to select the field that you want the widget to filter on.
 If there are other cards that also have the field you select, Metabase will automatically wire up the filter to those cards as well.